UN0TIL/Picture_Blog_Project/README.md

 #🖼️ Picture Blog Project (English Version)
 ##✨ About the Project
 Picture Blog Project is a platform for blogging with a focus on images.
 Users can create posts, organize them by tags and categories, and like the content they enjoy.
-The project is built on PostgreSQL, and the interface is designed with Bootstrap for ease of use.
+The project is built on SQLite, and the interface is designed with Bootstrap for ease of use.

 ##🔥 The main idea of the project is to make blogging intuitive and content interaction as convenient as possible.
 The flexible system of tags and categories allows users to easily structure their content, and likes help highlight the most popular posts.
 It’s an excellent tool for personal use as well as for creating interest-based communities.